Course Content

 Reshaping

 Sometimes situations arise when we need to somehow change our array, for example, change the size of the array or go from an array of one dimension to an array of another dimension, but with the same data that was originally used.
 But it is not always convenient to recreate the array from scratch, so some functions modify the array as we need it.
-Let's look at some of them.

 np.reshape()

-Reshape one-dimensional array into a two-dimensional array.
+Reshape one-dimensional array into a two-dimensional array:

-Reshape one-dimansional into a three-dimensional array.
+Reshape one-dimensional into a three-dimensional array:

 Task

-Consider the following array [11, 56, 78, 45, 1, 5]
+Consider the following array: [11, 56, 78, 45, 1, 5]

 .